 Building something new within an existing brand language.

 We wanted Delivery to fit into the landscape of The New York Times’ digital products.
-The unifying themes outside of typefaces are a use of black, white, and grey, along with strong graphic elements, photography, and pops of color, often muted tones.
+The unifying themes outside of typefaces are a use of black, white, and grey, along with strong graphic elements, photography, and pops of color.

 Pared down with space to breathe.

 Many news apps and websites use tight grids to help users scan mass amounts of content.
 Without that requirement, we could apply elements of their style guide to a simplified, meditative layout.

 Hurdles & Learnings